orxfun/orx-meta/docs/3_composition_ideation.md

 > *what if we also require queue implementations to implement `Draw`?*

-In other words, we require `QueueMeta: Draw`.
+In other words, we require `StQueue: Draw`.
 Recall that we have two concrete queue implementations: `EmptyQueue` and non-empty `Queue`.

 ### Draw on an empty queue